-FF Super Grotesk supports 101 different languages such as Spanish, English, Portuguese, German and French in Latin scripts.
+FF Super Grotesk® supports 76 different languages such as Spanish, English, Portuguese, German and French in Cyrillic, Latin, and Other scripts.
 (Please note that not all languages are available for all formats.)

-The typeface FF Super Grotesk is based on a 1930s design by Arno Drescher which was the most widely used lead-type sans serif face in East Germany – the GDR’s equivalent of the unavailable Futura.
-Today, the typeface can only be found in old specimen books and early East German printed matter, both of which served as source material for FF Super Grotesk.
-The original character set was augmented with special symbols and characters, alternatives for lowercase ‘a’ and ‘g’, and oldstyle figures.
+FF Super Grotesk draws from a 1930s design by Arno Drescher, easily the most popular sans serif in use in East Germany – the GDR’s equivalent of the then unavailable Futura.
+Today, the face is found only in period specimen books and early East German ephemera.
+Both served as sources for FF Super Grotesk’s earliest sketches.
+Its original glyph coverage was increased with special symbols and characters, alternatives for minuscule ‘a’ and ‘g’, and ranging figures.